BABUZA -巴布薩族

 * * * * *

-• They are classified as one of the Plains Indigenous Peoples (called Pingpu 平埔) whose cultures and populations were heavily disrupted & assimilated during centuries of Han migration and Japanese colonial rule.
-The Babuza are a Plains Indigenous People Groups with deep historical roots on the Island of Taiwan but without official government recognition today.
+• The Babuza (巴布薩族; historically romanized as “Babusa”) are an indigenous Austronesian people native to the central western plains of Taiwan.
+The Babuza traditionally made their home between the Dadu (Ta-tu) River & the Zhuoshui River in what is now parts of southeastern Taichung & northwestern Changhua County.
+The Babuza are classified as one of the Plains Indigenous Peoples (“Pingpu” – 平埔) whose cultures & populations were heavily disrupted & assimilated during centuries of Han migration & decades of Japanese colonial rule.
+The Babuza are a Plains Indigenous People Groups with deep historical roots on the Island of Taiwan but without “official” government recognition today.

-• In the present day, the government of the Republic of China on the Island of Taiwan officially recognizes 16 indigenous peoples, mostly in the Highland areas of the island. groups.
+• In the present day, the government of the Republic of China on the Island of Taiwan officially recognizes 16 Groups of Indigenous Peoples, mostly in the Highland areas of the island.
 The Babuza are not among the People Groups that are officially recognized as a distinct indigenous group at the national level.
 This lack of recognition has meant fewer legal protections & less support under Taiwan’s Indigenous Peoples policies.
-This situation is shared by the Babuza People with many other Pingpu groups.
-There are ongoing efforts & court decisions that could affect the recognition process for the Plains peoples, but formal recognition specifically for the Babuza People remains unresolved.
+This situation of the Babuza People is shared with many other Pingpu Groups.
+There are ongoing efforts & court decisions that could affect the recognition process for the Plains Peoples, but formal recognition specifically for the Babuza People remains unresolved.

-• Many Taiwanese , especially in central Taiwan, may have ancestral ties to the Babuza and other Plains Indigenous groups, even if such identities aren’t officially registered.
-Cultural revitalization, historical research, language documentation & community organizing are active areas for Babuza descendants and allied Plains groups seeking greater visibility, preservation & recognition of rights as Indigenous People.
+• Many Taiwanese especially in central Taiwan may have ancestral ties to the Babuza & other Plains Indigenous groups even if such identities aren’t officially registered.
+Cultural revitalization, historical research, language documentation & community organizing are active areas for Babuza descendants & other Plains Groups seeking greater visibility, preservation & recognition of rights as Indigenous Peoples.

 • EASY SEARCH FOR MORE LINKS ! . . . . .